Big Horn, Manchester

 The Big Horn or the Tib Street Horn is a trombone-shaped public sculpture in the Northern Quarter of Manchester, England.
 It is some 10 m tall and is displayed on the remains of a building that once housed a hat factory.
-A proposed redevelopment in 2017 of this once industrial and commercial area resulted in the sculpture being taken down and put into storage, it was subsequently installed on Afflecks Palace.
+A proposed redevelopment in 2017 of this once industrial and commercial area resulted in the sculpture being taken down and put into storage, it was subsequently installed on Afflecks.

 Location

 The sculpture is located on the corner of Tib Street and Church Street, on a site also bordered by Joiner Street and Bridgewater Place, in the Smithfield conservation area of the Northern Quarter of Manchester.
 Surrounding buildings include the Black Dog Ballroom, the Sachas Hotel, the Debenhams Building, Afflecks, The Light Hotel and the Birchin apartments.

 History

 Mill

 The site was originally occupied by a number of buildings, including the Rylands and Co. warehouse which was demolished in the early 1990s.